BarRaider/barraider.github.io/icue.md

 <img src="/images/icue1.png"/>

 1. Open iCue and Select `Settings` from the top menu bar
-2. Choose the device you want to see battery stats for (and verify it shows the battery status in iCue)
+2. Choose the device you want to see battery stats for (and verify it shows the battery status right under the device's image)
 3. Select `Enable Battery Gauge in System Taskbar`

 <img src="/images/icue2.png"/>

-4. Right-Click the taskbar and choose `Taskbar Settings`
+4. Right-Click the Windows taskbar and choose `Taskbar Settings`

 <img src="/images/icue3.png"/>

-5. Scroll bar to the **Notifications Area** and click on `Select which icons appear on the taskbar`
+5. Scroll down to the **Notification Area** and click on `Select which icons appear on the taskbar`

 <img src="/images/icue4.png"/>

 6. Find `iCue` in the list and make sure it's set to `On`

-7. Verify you now have a battery icon on the taskbar and notice the name of the device is shown along with the battery level.
+7. Verify you now have a battery icon on the taskbar and notice the name of the device is shown along with the battery status.

 <img src="/images/icue5.png"/>